Two weeks off work is a great feeling. No alarms and I can wake up when my mind naturally wants to.

 With Scotland’s weather being guaranteed to be sunny we picked a day to drive up north to the Arrochar Alps.
 It was a Monday and we thought it would be quieter.
 With only an hour and a half driving, it was perfect for a day trip.

-We parked in the Loch Long car park and paid £1.
+We parked in the Loch Long car park and paid for parking.
 Always remember to pay and display and make sure you’re parked in the marked bays or you could be fined.

 We were later in starting, it was already 10am and very hot.
 I wish we’d left earlier but I was slow at getting started this morning.
 I was worried that my tiredness would strike again and I wouldn’t be able to reach the summit.
 I was still determined to try though.